 1. Watch and wait.

 Sometimes, you don’t need to treat your fibroids.
 Instead, you can manage any symptoms that come up.
 If you have bad cramps or pelvic pain, you can use hot water bottles.
 In some cases, medications such as ibuprofen can help relieve your fibroid pain.
+And many women find symptom relief with yoga, regular exercise and even massage.

 2. Try birth control.